Skip to main content

 1. Mendeley

-Strengths.
-Cleanest PDF reader of the bunch (post-2024 Reference Manager rebuild).
-2GB cloud sync free.
-Strong group libraries for collaborative literature reviews.
-Tight Scopus and Elsevier journal integration.
+Mendeley has the cleanest PDF reader in this set after the 2024 Reference Manager rebuild.
+It includes 2GB of free cloud sync, strong group libraries for collaborative literature reviews, and tight Scopus plus Elsevier journal integration.

 2. Paperpile